Our Favorite Restaurant in the Region.

 Our menu features everything from hand-cut steaks, savory seafood, chicken and pork to regional favorite sandwiches, salads and pastas.
 We also have vegetarian, vegan and gluten-free selections.
 All entrees are non-gmo and hormone free.
 We source from local growers and businesses as much as possible.

-Be sure and dine al fresco in our covered balcony overlooking vibrant Sylva, North Carolina and all of its’ year-round happenings.
-And, on the balcony, your dog is always welcome, if they will vouch for you!
+Be sure and dine al fresco in our covered terrace overlooking vibrant Sylva, North Carolina and all of its’ year-round happenings.
+And, on the terrace, your dog is always welcome, if they will vouch for you!

 Call ahead to reserve a seat, or walk-in and we will accommodate you.
 Our seating is spaced and current COVID protocols are in place.